cwi-swat/ifip-wg216/meetings/Antwerp2018.md

 <p />
 <h3><a name="Eric_Tanter_Gradual_Parametricit"> </a> Eric Tanter: Gradual Parametricity, Revisited </h3>
 <p />
 Bringing the benefits of gradual typing to a language with parametric polymorphism like System F, while preserving relational parametricity, has proven extremely challenging: first attempts were formulated almost a decade ago, and several recent developments have been published in the past year.
 On the one hand, the different forces at play have led researchers to propose language designs with varying goals and compromises, with sometimes surprising consequences.
 On the other hand, the complexity of the technical details has resulted in several important results to remain stated as conjectures.
 In this work, we first identify a crucial, yet ignored, property of a language with gradual parametricity, which turns out to be violated by all prior work.
 This observation suggests that existing cast calculi are not well suited for supporting a gradual version of System F. We then formulate clear design goals for a gradual language with explicit parametric polymorphism, GSF, and explore to which extent the Abstracting Gradual Typing methodology helps us derive such a language.
-GSF satisfies all the expected properties, save for one property—the dynamic gradual guarantee—which was left as conjecture in all prior work.
+GSF satisfies all the expected properties, save for one propertyï¿½the dynamic gradual guaranteeï¿½which was left as conjecture in all prior work.
 Here, we prove that this property is simply incompatible with parametricity, unless one is willing to adjust accepted definitions.
 This situation, reminiscent of recent results on gradual noninterference, reinforces the view that new criteria might be needed to characterize the spectrum of type-based reasoning that gradual typing supports when applied to semantically-rich disciplines.
 <p />
 <p />
 <h3><a name="William_Cook_Rethinking_Excel_in"> </a> William Cook: Rethinking Excel in Enso </h3>
 <p />
-I’m trying to rethink Excel to eliminate repeated but slightly different equations, and have a secure approach to editing rows and columns, so that equations are always correctly defined.
+Iï¿½m trying to rethink Excel to eliminate repeated but slightly different equations, and have a secure approach to editing rows and columns, so that equations are always correctly defined.
 I have two sample Excel applications: one involving grades (normalizing them, curving them, combining them, etc), and one involving